SelmaBoubou/PixelArt/README.md

-# PixelArt
-This is my final project for the Computer Science module.
-I study C ++ under Qt

 ## Pixel Art Rendering Project

+This is my final project for the Computer Science module, I study C ++ using Qt.
 Student in Bachelor in Computer Vision, for the second semester I had to choose between two projects for a computer science class.
 Which I choose the Pixel Art Rendering.
-For my project management I had to use https://www.Trello.com to organize my project and make my supervisor able to see my progress.You can have a look on my trello board in the link below under Project Management.
+For my project management I had to use https://www.Trello.com to organize my project and make my supervisor able to see my progress.You can have a look on my trello board in the link below under link.

 This project consist in 3 principles:
 1. Load an image located anywhere on my hard drive, display it and save an image wherever I want.